mlrun/mlrun/docs/install.md

 - Infrastructure services
    - Kubeflow pipelines core services
 - Services created by MLRun
    - Kaniko, used for building images.
 (To avoid using Kaniko, use prebuilt images that contain all the requirements.)
-Kaniko v1.9.0 will support security context.
-   - Spark services, will be supported in Spark 3.2+

-- Kaniko <!--- remove with kaniko 1.9.0 --->
-- Spark services already run with user `iguazio` inside, meaning MLRun doesn't support setting security context to those runtimes
-- Not yet supported with Spark runtime since it requires Spark 3.2+
-- Kubeflow pipelines core services
+   - Spark services

 ## Set up your client